DocNow/dnflow-ansible/README.md

 * Select your running instance
 * Click on the **connect** information to log into it.

-You will need the AWS provided public dns name (make a note of this) This information will be needed to be replaced in the following files
+You will need the AWS provided IP address (make a note of this).
+It will be listed in the EC2 table under "Public IP".
+This information will be needed to be replaced in the following files

 `/home/docnow/dnflow/dnflow.cfg` HOSTNAME